Jocko Willink: Post-Navy career

-Brazilian Jiu-jitsu career
+Brazilian jiu-jitsu career

-Willink started Brazilian jiu-jitsu under Fabio Santos while in active service and continued training after retirement from the military.
-He obtained his black belt from Dean Lister.
+Willink started practicing Brazilian jiu-jitsu under Fabio Santos while in active service, and continued training after retirement from the military.
+He obtained his black belt from the well-known MMA fighter and grappler Dean Lister.
 Since then, Willink has been a prominent figure in the sport, has competed against big names such as Jeff Monson and has taught many grapplers.
 Willink promoted his own daughter to blue belt in Brazilian jiu-jitsu in September 2022.

 Writing

 Willink has authored numerous fiction and nonfiction books.
-His 2015 book Extreme Ownership has been on The New York Times Best Seller List, and was praised by critics.
-The book teaches leadership lessons using examples of real-world missions and combat encounters.
-In 2017, he published Discipline Equals Freedom: Field Manual, which is a collection of healthy living routines and mindsets for productivity.
+His 2015 book Extreme Ownership reached #13 in the audio nonfiction category of the New York Times best-seller list.
+The book describes leadership lessons using examples of real-world missions and combat encounters.
+In 2017, he published Discipline Equals Freedom: Field Manual, a collection of healthy living routines and mindsets for productivity.

 He authored the children's book series the Way of the Warrior Kid, which is intended to present the life lessons Willink received from SEAL training in a way that is digestible and applicable for children.
-The Way of the Warrior Kid is being adapted into a feature film starring Chris Pratt and scripted by Will Staples.
+As of April 2024, Way of the Warrior Kid was reportedly being adapted into a feature film starring Chris Pratt and scripted by Will Staples.

 Podcast

-After appearing on the podcasts of Tim Ferriss, Joe Rogan, and Sam Harris to publicize his book, Willink decided to start his own weekly podcast, The Jocko Podcast.
-On December 28, 2015, Willink launched the podcast on YouTube with an accompanying website.
-His YouTube channel currently has 1.8 million subscribers.
-Willink films the podcast from his studio in San Diego.
+After appearing on the podcasts of Tim Ferriss, Joe Rogan, and Sam Harris to publicize one of his books, Willink decided to start his own weekly podcast, The Jocko Podcast.
+On December 28, 2015, Willink launched the podcast on YouTube, with an accompanying website.
+As of January 2026, his YouTube channel has about two million subscribers.
+Willink films the podcast at the Victory MMA & Fitness studio in San Diego.